Goshen, Indiana: History

-Before the arrival of white colonists, the land that is today Goshen, Indiana, was populated by Native Americans, specifically the Miami people, the Peoria people, and Potawatomi peoples.
-These people inhabited this land for thousands of years.
+Before the arrival of white colonists, the land that is today Goshen, Indiana, had been populated by Native Americans, specifically the Miami people, the Peoria people, and Potawatomi peoples, for thousands of years.
 In 1830, the US Congress passed the Indian Removal Act, requiring all indigenous people to relocate west of the Mississippi River.

 Goshen was platted in 1831.
 It was named after the Land of Goshen.
 The initial settlers consisted entirely of old stock "Yankee" immigrants, who were descended from the English Puritans who settled New England in the 1600s.
-The New England Yankee population that founded towns such as Goshen considered themselves the "chosen people," and identified with the Israelites of the Old Testament and they thought of North America as their Canaan.
+The New England Yankee population that founded towns such as Goshen considered themselves the "chosen people", and identified with the Israelites of the Old Testament and they thought of North America as their Canaan.
 They founded a large number of towns and counties across what is known as the Northern Tier of the upper midwest.
 It was in this context that Goshen was named.

 The Yankee migration to Indiana was a result of several factors, one of which was the overpopulation of New England.
 The old-stock Yankee population had large families, often bearing up to ten children in one household.
 Most people were expected to have their own piece of land to farm, and due to the massive and nonstop population boom, land in New England became scarce as every son claimed his own farmstead.
 As a result, there was not enough land for every family to have a self-sustaining farm, and Yankee settlers began leaving New England for the Midwestern United States.

 They were aided in this effort by the construction and completion of the Erie Canal which made traveling to the region much easier, causing an additional surge in migrants coming from New England.
 Added to this was the end of the Black Hawk War, which made the region much safer for white settlers to travel through and settle in.
 However, the Black Hawk War also forced the native people who called Goshen home for so long to leave.
 The 1833 Treaty of Chicago ultimately set the conditions that would force the Potawatomi in particular to leave the Midwest, Goshen included, in 1837.
 This forced exile is known today as the Potawatomi Trail of Death.